Zika, mosquitoes outwit Rio as Carnival, Olympics loom

 Not only does poor development and gaping inequality across Latin America provide ripe terrain for urban infestations, some residents are dismissive or downright hostile towards a public sector that often fails to provide basic health, sanitation, education and other public services.

-In Rio, health agents sometimes cannot even enter neighborhoods because of crime and security risks.
+In Rio, health agents sometimes cannot even enter neighbourhoods because of crime and security risks.

 "A lot of people don't want to hear anything the city or state has to say," said Hermano de Castro, director of the National School of Public Health at the Oswaldo Cruz Foundation, a health institute run by Brazil's government.
 "It's hard to get people involved when health workers are considered outsiders."